 Efforts towards the establishment of a just and egalitarian society have been in vogue since the beginning of the civilization.
-Understanding certain basic right that contributes to the overall, dignified and honourable life to individuals is vital.
-This paper endeavours towards this.
+Understanding certain basic right that contributes to the overall, dignified and honorable life to individuals is vital.
+This paper endeavors towards this.

-UNIT I --INTRODUCTION-Concept, Definition and Meaning, Classification of Human Rights, History of Human Rights, and Principles (15 Hours)
+UNIT I -- INTRODUTION-History of Human Rights, Meaning and Principles

-UNIT II -List of Human Rights and Abuses (15 Hours)
+UNIT II -List of Human Rights and Abuses

-UNIT III-International Human Rights Norms-Humanitarian Law, Universal Declaration of Human Rights (15 Hours)
+UNIT III-International Human Rights Norms-Humanitarian Law, Universal Declaration of Human Rights

-UNIT IV-Human Rights and International Organizations-UNO and Human Rights (15 Hours)
+UNIT IV-Human Rights and International Organizations-UNO and Human Rights

-UNIT V-National Human Rights Commission of India-Composition and Functions (15 Hours)
+UNIT V-National Human Rights Commission of India-Composition and Functions